-In addition to the Code, the Company has policies for anti-bribery, export and trade, antitrust, human trafficking, environmental and safety.
-To further facilitate these policies, annual training is provided for relevant employees on anti-bribery and anti-corruption, export compliance and data privacy.
+In addition to the Code, the Company has policies for anti-bribery, export and trade, antitrust, economic sanctions, human trafficking, and environmental and safety.
+To further facilitate these policies, annual training is provided for relevant employees on anti-bribery and anti-corruption efforts, export compliance and data privacy.
 The Code and other policies discussed above are available on the Company website via www.kaman.com/investors/corporate-governance.

-Diversity, Equity and Inclusion
+Diversity, Equity and Inclusion ("DE&I")